PRIVACY POLICY

 3. Right to restriction of processing

-2. the processing is unlawful and you object to the erasure of the personal data and request the restriction of the use of the personal data instead
+2. the processing is unlawful and you object to the erasure of the personal data and request instead the restriction of the use of the personal data

 3. we no longer need the personal data for the purposes of processing, but you need them for the assertion, exercise or defense of legal claims, or